philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 Output angsd_depth1_15_notrans.beagle.gz is used for PCANGSD.
 This Beagle file is also available on this repository.

 ## PCANGSD- PCA and Admixture analyses

 Running PCANGSD for PCA and Admixture analysis.
 The MAP test yielded K=2 as most supported.
 Admixture was also set manually to run for K=3-5 (using the e= argument).

+PCA: sbatch pcangsd_pca.sbatch <directory where your Beagle file is stored>

+Output: angsd_notrans_snps_pca.cov is used to generate a PCA plot in the pca.R script.

+Admixture: sbatch pcangsd_admix.sbatch <directory where your Beagle file is stored>

+Output: ".Q" files for K=2-5 are used to generate admixture plots in the admixture.R script.

 ## Get genotype likelihoods, site allele frequencies, and minor allele frequecies for each population.